 Blob on tray in eight blobs.
 Try to make them circular-ish.

 Bake for one and a half hours before cooling in the oven.
-I didn’t keep a very close eye on my meringues as I was distracted by, er, practising my Gangnam Style dance routine (Ayyyyyyy sexy lady! ).
+I didn’t keep a very close eye on my meringues as I was distracted by, er, practising my Gangnam Style dance routine (Ayyyyyyy sexy lady! :P).
 So they were a little brown but I didn’t mind too much.

 Anyway, once they’re cooled, combine the crème fraiche, balsamic and sugar together in a bowl.